-To read the interviews, please click the links or the photos of the author/ illustrator below.
+To read the interviews, please click the title (A Chat with …) below.
 Authors/illustrators are listed in the order of their last names alphabetically.

 Tony Abbott‘s first published book, Danger Guys, was written while taking a writing class with renowned children’s author, Patricia Reilly Giff.
 Since then he has written over 105 books for readers ages 6 to 14, including many series.
 His publishers include HarperCollins, Hyperion, Scholastic, Random House, Little, Brown, Egmont, and Farrar Straus Giroux.
 Over 12 million of Tony’s books have been sold worldwide and they also have been translated into 9 different languages.
 His books appear on various reading lists and won awards including the Golden Kite Award for Fiction and the Mystery Writers of America’s Edgar Allan Poe Award for best mystery in the juvenile category.
 Find out more about his books at his website.